NAFDAC confiscates fake products in Delta | TODAY.NG

 Jimoh explained that among the items seized were various brands of unregistered insecticides worth N250, 000 adding that they were seized from hawkers in Ogbeogonogo Market.

-He said that the fake products were confiscated during a mop-up carried out by NAFDAC’s team on August 16.
+He said that the fake products were confiscated during a mop up carried out by NAFDAC’s team on Aug.16.

 The spokesperson stated that during the same operation, various brands of herbal medicine were also seized from hawkers in Okpanam near Asaba in Oshimili North Local Government Area.